pallavi-pannu-oc/model-monitoring/insurance/README.md

 # INSURANCE EXAMPLE

 ## Example Flow
-- Insurance model training follow this README.md only.
+- For Insurance model training follow this README only.
 - **Model monitoring using UI**
-  - Follow this README.md and then jump to [README.ui.md] (https://github.com/pallavi-pannu-oc/model-monitoring/edit/SDK/insurance/README.ui.md) and follow the instructions.
+  - Follow this README and then jump to [README.ui.md](https://github.com/pallavi-pannu-oc/model-monitoring/edit/SDK/insurance/README.ui.md)
 - **Model monitoring using SDK**
-  - Follow this README.md and then jump to [README.sdk.md] (https://github.com/pallavi-pannu-oc/model-monitoring/edit/SDK/insurance/README.sdk.md) and follow the instructions.
+  - Follow this README and then jump to [README.sdk.md](https://github.com/pallavi-pannu-oc/model-monitoring/edit/SDK/insurance/README.sdk.md)

 ## Prerequisites
 - This example supports 3 dataset sources i.e. Local, Aws_S3 and SQL.
 - By default this example uses local data source.
-- For Aws_S3 (S3 bucket is required)
+- For Aws_S3 **(S3 bucket is required)**
   - Create an AWS S3 bucket with the name mm-workflow.
 You need access and secret key to access the bucket.
-- For SQL (SQL database is required).
+- For SQL **(SQL database is required)**.
 You need username,password,hostaddress,portnumber,databasename to access the SQL database.

 ## Dkube Resources